 The Six Components of CEO Compensation

-When a company reports that its CEO earned $20 million, that number comes from the Summary Compensation Table in the SEC proxy statement (DEF 14A).
-It includes six categories, each serving a different purpose in the pay package.
+When a company reports that its CEO earned $20 million, that figure comes from the Summary Compensation Table (SCT) of the SEC DEF 14A proxy statement.
+SEC Item 402 of Regulation S-K specifies six categories of disclosable pay, each serving a different purpose in the package.
+Understanding what each component is — and isn't — is the first step to evaluating whether headline compensation makes sense for a given company.

 1. Base Salary

-The fixed annual cash payment, typically the smallest component.
-Most S&P 500 CEO salaries range from $1 million to $1.5 million.
-Some companies set it at exactly $1 as a symbolic gesture (though the CEO collects far more in equity).
-Base salary accounts for roughly 5-10% of total compensation at large companies.
+The fixed annual cash payment, typically the smallest component for large-cap CEOs.
+Most S&P 500 CEO salaries range from $1.0 million to $1.5 million.
+A few high-profile founders have set base salary at exactly $1 as a symbolic gesture (Tim Cook, Larry Ellison, and historically Steve Jobs and Elon Musk), though these executives collect much more in equity.
+Base salary accounts for roughly 5-10% of total compensation at large companies and serves as the anchor for short-term-incentive (annual bonus) targets, which are usually expressed as a percentage of base.

 2. Stock Awards (RSUs and PSUs)

-Restricted Stock Units (RSUs) and Performance Share Units (PSUs) are the largest component of most CEO pay packages, often 50-70% of total compensation.
-RSUs vest over time (typically 3-4 years), while PSUs vest only if specific performance targets are met.
-This is designed to align CEO incentives with long-term shareholder value.
+Restricted Stock Units (RSUs) and Performance Share Units (PSUs) are the largest single component for most CEO pay packages, often 50-70% of total compensation.
+RSUs vest over time (typically three to four years); PSUs vest only if specified performance targets are met over a multi-year period.
+Grant-date fair value is computed under FASB ASC 718 and is the dollar figure that appears in the SCT.
+For a deeper explainer of how each award type behaves, see Stock Options vs RSUs.

 3. Stock Options

-Cash bonuses tied to annual performance metrics like revenue targets, earnings per share, or operational goals.
-The target bonus is typically 100-200% of base salary, with actual payouts ranging from 0% to 200% of target depending on results.
+Cash bonuses tied to single-year performance against pre-set metrics — most commonly revenue growth, earnings per share, free cash flow, or operational targets like safety incidents or customer satisfaction scores.
+Target annual bonuses are typically expressed as 100-200% of base salary, with actual payouts ranging from 0% to 200% (sometimes 250%) of target depending on results.
+The CD&A section of the proxy statement discloses both the target metrics and the achievement levels.

 5. Pension and Deferred Compensation

-Personal use of corporate aircraft, security services, financial planning, club memberships, and other benefits.
-Companies must disclose perks exceeding $10,000 individually or $25,000 in total.
-Executive perks typically range from $100,000 to $500,000 per year.
+Personal use of corporate aircraft, security services, financial planning, club memberships, executive medical, retirement contributions, and other benefits.
+SEC rules require companies to disclose any single perk exceeding the lower of $25,000 or 10% of total perks, and any aggregate perk total exceeding $10,000.
+Executive perks at large companies typically range from $100,000 to $500,000 per year, though personal-use-of-aircraft figures alone can exceed $1 million for security-cleared CEOs.

 Why CEO Pay Is So High

-CEO compensation at large public companies has grown dramatically over the past four decades.
-The Economic Policy Institute estimates that CEO pay has risen over 1,000% since 1978, while typical worker pay has grown only 15% in the same period.
-The median CEO-to-worker pay ratio across our database is 157:1.
+CEO compensation at large U.S. public companies has grown dramatically over the past four decades.
+The Economic Policy Institute estimates that CEO pay has risen roughly 1,000% since 1978 in inflation-adjusted terms, while typical worker pay has grown about 15% in the same period.
+The median CEO-to-worker pay ratio across the CEOPayWatch database is 157:1.

 How to Evaluate Whether CEO Pay Is Justified

 Raw compensation numbers alone do not tell you whether CEO pay is appropriate.
-Our Pay-for-Performance Score grades CEO pay alignment across four dimensions: total shareholder return, revenue growth vs. compensation growth, say-on-pay vote approval, and CEO-to-worker pay ratio relative to peers.
+Two CEOs earning $25 million apiece may have produced very different shareholder outcomes, and the structure of their packages — heavy on time-based RSUs versus heavy on rigorous performance-based PSUs — can differ dramatically.
+The CEOPayWatch Pay-for-Performance Score grades alignment across four dimensions: three-year total shareholder return, revenue growth versus compensation growth, say-on-pay vote approval, and CEO-to-worker pay ratio relative to industry peers.
+Two proxy advisory firms — ISS and Glass Lewis — apply their own quantitative frameworks and recommend how institutional investors should vote on each company's annual say-on-pay proposal.

-Explore the data: see which CEOs have the best and worst pay-for-performance alignment.
+Explore the data: see which CEOs have the best and worst pay-for-performance alignment in the dataset, or browse highest-paid CEOs and worst pay ratios.

 Where the Data Comes From